Student Preparation and Passwords

 Custom—Useful if you already have passwords that your students will remember.
 Type it for each student, one at a time.
 It can be unique or the same for each student.

 Note: Press Enter or click the check mark——to apply each edit (if ****** still appears, make your edit again).

 - Auto-generated—Useful for quickly assigning multiple passwords (will be an easy word with four or five letters).
 Select one or more students (checkbox on left), and click Auto Generate Selected Passwords.

-Either print (Ctrl+P) or copy/paste the user names and passwords, so you can provide them to students.
+Either print or copy/paste the user names and passwords for students.

-Take some time to show students how they will use MAP Skills.
-The main parts are:
+Take some time to show students how they will use MAP Skills:

 More About Student Experience

 Note: Once a student starts a mission, it cannot be removed.

 The length is typically between 5 and 20 minutes, depending on what you assign.
 For details, see the Test Comparison.